wasp-lang/web/docs/tutorials/todo-app/dependencies.md

 ```
 to have Wasp download and install new dependency (that happens on start of `wasp start`).

-Next, let's create a `Clocks` component where we can play with the clocks.
+Next, let's create a new component `Clocks` where we can play with the clocks.
 ```jsx title="ext/Clocks.js"
 import React, { useEffect, useState } from 'react' import Clock from 'react-clock'